STEP (Grades 6–9)

 The morning academic workshops (math options; language arts options) will run for all four weeks of the program.
 However, participants will be able to select different afternoon workshops for each of the four weeks, if they so choose.

 The program is also open to students coming from abroad.
 International students participating in STEP will interact with American students in both classroom and camp settings, with opportunities to improve English skills through academic classes and enriching workshops.

 Dates, Hours, and Fees

 |AM Only||9:00am – 12:00pm|

 |Extended Day||Visit our Extended Day page for information about before and after care.|

 Sample Daily Schedule

-Click here to view a complete schedule + workshop offering guide.
+Click here to view the complete schedule + workshop offering guide for Summer 2019.